Thank you for visiting the Community Information page of our Web site.

 Seamless tube manufacturing has been conducted at this facility since 1927.
 Previous owners were Michigan Seamless Tube, Inc., Quanex Corporation, and Michigan Specialty Tube of Vision Metals, Inc. The facility was closed due to the bankruptcy of Vision Metals in 2002.
 In October 2002, Michigan Seamless Tube, LLC (“MST” for short) purchased the facility and production operations started in November 2002.

-Past manufacturing operations at this facility may have adversely impacted the environment.
-On April 6, 2004 we entered into an agreement with the State of Michigan to investigate and address several areas of concern that the Michigan Department of Environmental Quality ("MDEQ") has identified at this facility that were caused by the former owners.
+Past manufacturing operations by the prior owners at this facility may have adversely impacted the environment.
+On April 6, 2004 we entered into an agreement with the State of Michigan to investigate and address several areas of concern that the Michigan Department of Environment, Great Lakes and Energy (“EGLE”) (formerly the MDEQ) identified at this facility that were caused by the former owners.

 Iron and manganese have been detected in groundwater at the facility.
-While both of these metals are naturally occurring in groundwater in this area, levels have been detected at the facility that exceed certain of MDEQ's screening criteria, which are the levels at which MDEQ begins to evaluate these materials on a case-by-case basis.
+While both of these metals are naturally occurring at elevated levels in groundwater in this area, levels have been detected at the facility that exceed certain EGLE screening criteria, which are the levels at which EGLE begins to evaluate these materials on a case-by-case basis.
 This case-by-case determination is particularly complicated because these materials are nutritionally necessary.

-If you have any additional questions for us about this sampling, please email them to Donna Moyer at firstname.lastname@example.org.
+If you have any additional questions for us about these issues, please email them to Matt Bell at email@example.com.